This article was written by Kansas State University assistant men’s basketball coach Alvin Brooks.

 One of the most common phrases used in coaching is “get back!”
-However, when transitioning to defense after a defensive rebound, made bucket or turnover, “getting back” and “sprinting back” have two completely different meanings.
+However, when transitioning to defense after the other team gets a defensive rebound, your team scores, or there is a turnover, “getting back” and “sprinting back” have two completely different meanings.

 Take good Shots